alibabacloud-automation/terraform-alicloud-snat/examples/computed/README.md

-# Computed Security Group example
+# Computed Snat Entry example

-Configuration in this directory creates set of Security Group and Security Group Rules resources in various combination.
+Configuration in this directory creates set of Snat entries resources in various combination.

 Data sources are used to discover existing VPC resources (VPC and default security group).

-This example aims to show rules' `source_security_group_id` can come from another security group module or resource.

 ## Usage